samuelcolvin/JuliaByExample/README.md

 The site can be build using `python _gen_site/generate.py`.

-Feel free to use all and any of the examples for whatever you wish, licensed under [GNU GENERAL PUBLIC LICENSE](https://github.com/samuelcolvin/JuliaByExample/blob/master/LICENSE)
+Feel free to use all and any of the examples for whatever you wish, licensed under the [MIT](https://github.com/samuelcolvin/JuliaByExample/blob/master/LICENSE)

 *&copy; Samuel Colvin 2014*